-The receiver converts the PPM or PCM signals into Pulse Width Modulated (PWM) outputs to the individual servos or the electronic motor control boards.
-The way the stick position is conveyed is by varying the width of a pulse.
+The receiver converts the digitally coded signal into Pulse Width Modulated (PWM) outputs to individual servos or in the case of the Rampaging Chariot to the electronic motor control boards.
+The way the stick position is conveyed from the receiver is by varying the width of a pulse.
 Typically, a pulse width of 1.5ms (milliseconds) will centre the servo or keep the motor stationary.
 If the pulse is reduced to 1.0ms, maximum reverse speed is demanded and if it is increased to 2.0ms, maximum forward speed is demanded with intermediate positions available.